MichaelMurawski/Showcase/README.md

 Further uploads will cover:

-#Operational tools (Automation solutions for formatting and rearranging data)                                                                                                       #Spreadsheets and Financial models for private investing (DCF,Portfolio optimization)                                                                                               #Dataset Analysis (Time-series, Cross Sectional,Panel - I am planning to study econometrics in-depth during my masters next year)                                                #Data Visualization (I want to learn how to use ggplot2)
+#Operational tools (Automation solutions for formatting and rearranging data)                                                                                                       #Spreadsheets and Financial models for private investing (DCF, Portfolio optimization)                                                                                               #Dataset Analysis (Time-series, Cross Sectional, Panel - I am planning to study econometrics in-depth during my masters next year)                                                #Data Visualization (I want to learn how to use ggplot2)
 #simple Machine Learning/AI Models  (I have some experience with decision tree algorithms and K-Nearest neighbour algorithms using the "Iris flower" dataset as training data)

 Have fun with the code